limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Tyler!
 Calm.
 Down.
 Just take a few deep breaths," I said.
 After a few moments, I can hear his breathing steadying on the other side of the call.
 "Okay, good.
 Now, what’s wrong?"

 There’s a short pause as he tries to find the right words to say.
 It sounds like he’s been crying.
-What even the fuck has been the past twenty-four hours?
+What the fuck has been the past twenty-four hours?

-"Can- do you think I could crash at y- your place for a few more nights?
-I don’t know what else I can do."
+"Can- do you think I could crash at y- your place for a few more nights?"